Simon-Renault/anna-portfolio/projects/ellie-blog-ui-kit.md

 date: 2020-05-28
 project_date: 2020-04-06T23:00:00Z
 thumbnail: https://annarabeonybucket.s3.eu-west-2.amazonaws.com/Ellie_trumbnail.png
-title: Ellie - Blog UI Kit
+title: Ellie - Design a small UI kit for a Blog App
 intro: 'I have to admit that I''m a visual people.
 Yep, I care about visual but I never mean I would put visual before sense and ergonomic aspect.
 But as a visual lover and as a UI/UX designer student, I created Mollie, a mobile UI kit focused